Appearance

 - They are defined as JSON, and share a very similar structure.

-- Each Webhook Transform defines a series of
+- Each Webhook Transform contains a

 Example Workflow: